PlagueHO/CosmosDB/docs/CosmosDB.md

 ### [Invoke-CosmosDbRequest](Invoke-CosmosDbRequest.md)

-Execute a new request to a CosmosDB REST endpoint.
+Execute a new request to a Cosmos DB REST endpoint.

 ### [Invoke-CosmosDbStoredProcedure](Invoke-CosmosDbStoredProcedure.md)

-Execute a new stored procedure for a collection in a CosmosDB database.
+Execute a new stored procedure for a collection in a Cosmos DB database.

 ### [New-CosmosDbAttachment](New-CosmosDbAttachment.md)

-Create a new attachment for a document in a CosmosDB database.
+Create a new attachment for a document in a Cosmos DB database.

 ### [New-CosmosDbAuthorizationToken](New-CosmosDbAuthorizationToken.md)

-Create a new Authorization Token to be used with in a Rest API request to CosmosDB.
+Create a new Authorization Token to be used with in a Rest API request to Cosmos DB.

 ### [New-CosmosDbCollection](New-CosmosDbCollection.md)

-Create a new collection in a CosmosDB database.
+Create a new collection in a Cosmos DB database.

 ### [New-CosmosDbCollectionExcludedPath](New-CosmosDbCollectionExcludedPath.md)